 The Cloud is an on-demand service where a business can easily request access to system resources (hardware & software) such as computing power and data storage over the internet.

 In a way, we can say, “Anywhere you go, the cloud follows,” while offering economies of scale in turn.

 Cloud can either be exclusively built for an organization, i.e., enterprise cloud or, it can be commonly accessed by various organizations, i.e., a public cloud.
-In specific, cloud-based services such as IaaS, PaaS, and SaaS fall under the umbrella of the public cloud that offers useful services on the go.
+In specific, cloud-based services such as IaaS, PaaS, and SaaS fall under the umbrella of the public cloud that offers valuable services on the go.

-The Three Models of Cloud Computing – IaaS, Paas, and SaaS
+The Three Models of Cloud Computing – IaaS, PaaS, and SaaS

 Software as a Service (SaaS) – Consume